IMF cuts global growth forecast as emerging economies slow

 The IMF, which trimmed its U.S. forecasts slightly, said concerns were rising over a political battle brewing in Washington over how to avoid painful automatic spending cuts and tax increases at the start of next year.

-The United States faces a "fiscal cliff" with the scheduled expiration of Bush-era tax cuts and $1.2 trillion (767.55 billion pounds) in automatic spending reductions - enough budget tightening to knock the still-weak U.S. economy back into recession.
+The United States faces a "fiscal cliff" with the scheduled expiration of Bush-era tax cuts and $1.2 trillion in automatic spending reductions - enough budget tightening to knock the still-weak U.S. economy back into recession.

 If the United States failed to deal with the "fiscal cliff" it could potentially be an "enormous shock" to the U.S. and other advanced economies, IMF Chief Economist Olivier Blanchard told a news conference.